Comprehensive occupational therapy, physical therapy & hand therapy specialization proudly serving the Ocean & Monmouth County area

 Brick Hand & Rehabilitative Services is an out-patient rehabilitation practice, in Brick, NJ, that specializes in physical, occupational, hand and upper extremity rehabilitation.
-Our Physical Therapy Brick clinic is located off of Hwy 88 in the Brick Professional Complex, directly across the street from Laurelton Medical Center.
+Conveniently located on Brick Boulevard for easy access from neighboring communities.

 We are in network with most insurance plans including Medicare and Workers’ Comp.